mackey123/read-and-refer/README.md

 https://en.wikipedia.org/wiki/Main_Page

-- Used for information on my six destinations all info copied and adapted from wikipedia.
+- Used for info on books

 ## HTML validator